timothyfraser/cat/README.md

-# CAT ANALYZER User Documentation
+# CAT Platform User Documentation

-This directory contains user documentation for the CAT ANALYZER platform, hosted as a [GitHub Pages site](https://timothyfraser.github.io/cat/).
+This directory contains user documentation for the CAT Platform, hosted as a [GitHub Pages site](https://timothyfraser.github.io/cat/).

 ## Working with This Submodule